Spill-Tea/BenchMatcha/docs/source/api/index.rst

-PyTemplate API Documentation
+BenchMatcha API Documentation
 ============================

-PyTemplate API documentation.
+BenchMatcha API documentation.

 Here are python and cython code snippets to demonstrate the use of respective customized lexers with custom syntax highlighting style.
 These examples are not necessarily meant